Category Archives: History of Medicine

 History of patient modesty part 1: How bodily exposure went from unacceptable to required

-Patient in open-back gownThe need to reveal private and intimate parts of our bodies is a routine occurrence in medical practice today.
-Though it may offend our modesty, we take it for granted that the embarrassing moments of a colonoscopy, a Pap test, or a prostate exam are necessary for our health.
 Has it always been so?
 Have doctors always expected patients to disrobe?
 Have young male technicians always exposed the chests of female patients in need of a routine EKG?
 Have patients always been willing to allow doctors and their staff to view parts of the body normally seen by only the most intimate of partners?
-The answer is a resounding no.
+Read more

 Share